experimentalpolitics/immigration/material/design.md

 - Only edit this file as `.md` --- not `.docx`!
 - cite Hopkins 2019 as template for outcome measures
 - add item randomization
+- *additional items to consider*: political efficacy, racial resentment, turnout, how many (politicians) followed on twitter

 ## MTurk Details

 - *Title:* Media Usage and News Consumption
-- *Description:* Answer a short survey about your personal media diet as well as your attitudes towards issues currently discussed in the news.
+- *Description:* Answer a short survey about your personal media diet and issues currently discussed in the news.
 - *Time Alotted:* TBD
 - *Reward*: TBD
 - *Requirements:* 90% approval rate, location US, total approved HITs no less than 100